-Rafflesia is a genus of about 20 species of parasitic flowering plants in the family Rafflesiaceae, native to tropical rain forest area of Southeast Asia.
+Rafflesia is a genus of about 20 species of parasitic flowering plants in the family Rafflesiaceae, native to tropical rain forest areas of Southeast Asia.

 Rafflesia is one of the biggest and one of the stinkiest flower in the world.
-The flower has five huge leathery petals with a central disc in the middle surrounded by a diaphragm.
-The plant is bizarre, spectacular and rare, with no leaves, no roots and no stem.
-It doesn’t have chlorophyll and therefore is incapable of photosynthesis, causing some to argue that the plant isn’t a flower at all.
+It has five huge leathery petals, with a central disc in the middle surrounded by a diaphragm.
+This plant is bizarre, spectacular and rare, with no leaves, no roots and no stem.
+It doesn’t have chlorophyll and therefore is incapable of photosynthesis, causing some to argue that Rafflesia isn’t a flower at all.

 The genus name was given in honor of Sir Stamford Raffles (1781-1826), a British statesman and founder of the British colony of Singapore.

-While the Titan arum bears the largest unbranched inflorescence of all flowering plants, Rafflesia arnoldii has the largest individual flower on Earth.
+While the Titan Arum (Amorphophallus titanum) bears the largest unbranched inflorescence of all flowering plants, Rafflesia arnoldii has the largest individual flower on Earth.

 Parasitic Nature of Rafflesia arnoldii